fastmachinelearning/physical-cartpole/README-demo-hls4ml-24.md

-## Step2: Cartpole simulator:
+## Step 3: Cartpole simulator

-You can visualize the
+You can visualize the functioning of the controller using the cartpole simulator GUI.

-1.	[in the physical_cartpole directory] conda activate physical_cartpole

-2.	 [need to be in physical_cartpole folder same level as requirements.txt]    <br>`pip install -r requirements.txt`
+1. Change directory: `cd ~/cartpole/common/physical-cartpole/Driver/CartPoleSimulation`

+2. Open the controllers configuration file: `vim Control_Toolkit_ASF/config_controllers.yml`

+3. In the configuration file, under "neural-imitator" section, set the follwing parameters:
+    ```
+    PATH_TO_MODELS: './SI_Toolkit_ASF/Experiments/Experiment-14/Models/'
+    net_name: 'Your_model_name'  # TF
+    Input_precision = 'float'
+    hls4ml = False
+    ```
+   Save and close the file.

-3.	`[in folder ./Driver/CartpoleSimulation]` execute `python run_ cartpole_gui.py`
+4. In folder ./Driver/CartpoleSimulation execute `python run_cartpole_gui.py`

-4. Use GUI to experiment with different settings and save recordings as svc as data
+5. Use GUI to experiment with different settings.
+You can save recordings as csv files for further analysis and training of the neural network controllers.

-## Step4: Conversion of Model through hls4ml
+## Step 4: Conversion of neural network controller through hls4ml

 1. Edit `config_hls4ml.yml` to do the following:
     - Point to correct Vivado path